 At worst, that member might opt out of renewing next year.
 And I’ve seen some posts moved up to the main blog that DID offer some value, beyond that of simple engagement with the community, so maybe that value decision is valid.

 The Potential Damage

 Granted, a novice isn’t likely to be servicing too many Fortune 500 clients, but Mom & Pop shops can suffer serious damage, too.
-Their losses may be cited with fewer zeros in them, but still be devastating to their business.
+Their losses may be cited with fewer zeros in them, but still be devastating to their business and to their lives.

 So, what’s the answer?
 Assuming that Youmoz posts will continue to be elevated to the main blog, then I think some serious editorial perusal is in order.
 A standard disclaimer may fine on my blog – I rarely see 1,000 visits in a day, and I’m not one of the first places a novice looks for guidance.